Alex Cole-Hamilton: Activity in foreign politics

 In October 2024, Cole-Hamilton announced he would be campaigning in the American swing state of Pennsylvania to knock on doors for the presidential campaign of Vice President Kamala Harris, the Democratic Party nominee in the 2024 election.
 He said he and three other Liberal Democrats booked flights as soon as Joe Biden suspended his campaign in July, and described the election as “one of the most important elections in global history.”
-Cole-Hamilton had previously campaigned for Barack Obama during his 2008 presidential campaign.
+Cole-Hamilton also campaigned for Barack Obama during his 2008 presidential campaign.